GreepTheSheep/Guiding-Lanterns/cmds/readme.txt

 !about                                              : Informations of bot (versions, uptime...)
 !geturl [attachment]                                : Sends a direct URL link to your attachment !didivote                                           : Check if you're voted on top.gg.
 Bot reacts with emoji 👍 or 👎.
 If bot not registed on top.gg sends 😢
-!botinfo [ID of the bot]                            : Get informations on a Discord bot on top.gg !wolfram [question]                                 : What would you like to know about ?
+!botinfo [ID or mention of the bot]                 : Get informations on a Discord bot on top.gg !wolfram [question]                                 : What would you like to know about ?
 !googleimage [input]                                : Input your search and he will returns an image ¤ !speedtest                                        : Run a bot speedtest